ST HUGH’S SCHOOL (LEADING LEARNING FORWARD EDUCATION PARTNERSHIP)

 Who we share data with

 We do not share personal data with any individual or commercial organisation other than the Department for Education (DfE).
-We do routinely share statistical summaries, excluding personal data, with the Department for Education (DfE) and our Teaching School Alliance partners for the purpose of understanding the success, reach and outcomes of our events and programmes.
+We do routinely share statistical summaries, excluding personal data, with the Department for Education (DfE) and our partners for the purpose of understanding the success, reach and outcomes of our events and programmes.

 What happens if you choose not to give us your personal data?